OpenCampaign/opencampaign/README.md

 It allows a Candidate and his or her team to manage a homepage, receive donations, organize volunteers.

-It allows volunteers to communicate with each other, reach out to voters, do other stuff
+It allows volunteers to communicate with each other, reach out to voters, do other stuff.

-It allows voters to research the candidates issues, get involved with social media, and make donations
+It allows voters to research the candidates issues, get involved with social media, and make donations.

 ## How to use Open Campaign